 The following day, the silhouettes were moved from Hither Wood to the Hill End Commemorative Garden, with the iconic hospital building in the background.
 They remained here for longer than we planned, but the weather remained good and we were aware of the interest they were causing.

 But we wanted there to be a more permanent reminder of the significant events that occured between 1914 and 1918 and how a group of forty-four hospital workers became involved in the Great War.
 We therefore decided to plant a commemorative tree and install a suitably worded plaque in the Hill End Commemorative Garden.
-The tree of choice was a Cercis Canadenis “Forest Pansy” since we felt that the large, heart shaped crimson leaves would be fitting, especially as there were no other examples in the Park.

 The second exhibition was mounted in the Highfield Park Visitor Centre.
 It opened on the 10th November and ran until Christmas 2018 and again the Trust received some wonderful comments in support of this work.
 This complementary exhibition enabled the Trust to explore the history of the forty-four in greater detail, whilst also broadening the historical context.
 All the records shown below have been kept and are now stored by the Trust.
 If you would be interested in seeing them, please contact the Park Manager.
 Contact details can be found elsewhere on this website.